Hussnain-k97/HusTech.AI/Open AI/Project 3 Generating Image of the Recipe using OpenAI/README.md

 The program generates a catchy and relevant recipe title based on the provided ingredients.
 Image Prediction: Utilizes DALL·E 3 to predict an image corresponding to the generated recipe title.

+### Description
+Welcome to Recipe Generator, an innovative exploration into the world of culinary artistry powered by AI.
+This application combines the prowess of OpenAI's GPT-3 and DALL·E to craft distinctive recipes, offer cooking guidance, propose catchy titles, and visualize the final dish.
+With Recipe Generator, simply input your desired ingredients, and watch as the system constructs detailed recipes, provides engaging titles to elevate your creation, and generates vibrant, AI-generated images that bring your culinary vision to life.
+Whether you're craving a classic dish or seeking to explore the boundaries of experimental cuisine, RecipeGen invites you on an imaginative and thrilling cooking journey, opening doors to a realm of endless culinary possibilities.

 ### Requirements
 * Python 3.x
 * OpenAI Python library